phiresky/sqlite-zstd/README.md

   - sqlite3_changes() will return 0 for modifying queries ([see here](https://sqlite.org/c3ref/changes.html)).
   - The SQLite streaming blob reading API will be somewhat useless since the blob is fully copied into memory anyways.
   - Attaching a database containing compressed tables using `ATTACH 'foo.db'` is not supported.
+  - DDL statements (like ALTER TABLE and CREATE INDEX) are only partially supported

 - `zstd_incremental_maintenance(duration_seconds: float | null, db_load: float) -> bool`